Medical Schools That Don’t Require MCAT

 - CUNY School of Medicine

-The medical schools that don’t require the MCAT scores need a combined degree.
+Medical schools that don’t require the MCAT require a combined degree.

 These combined programs provide the chance for exceptional high school students to secure a spot in medical school before even beginning undergraduate studies.